ga-wdi-boston/orientation/README.md

 Next, we'll download Postgres, a database program that we'll be using for most of the course.

-1. First, download and install Postgres.
+1.First, download and install Postgres.

 ### OS X